 Electricity load forecasting plays a crucial role in the stability, reliability, and efficiency of power systems.
-Accurate predictions utilities enable to optimize resource allocation, improve demand-side management, and enhance infrastructure planning (Hyndman & Athanasopoulos, 2018).
-Traditional forecasting techniques, such as autoregressive integrated moving exponential averages (ARIMA) and smoothing, have been widely used due to their statistical robustness and interpretability
+Accurate predictions enable utilities to optimize resource demand-side allocation, improve management, and enhance infrastructure planning (Hyndman & Athanasopoulos, 2018).
+Traditional forecasting techniques, such as autoregressive integrated moving averages (ARIMA) and exponential smoothing, have been widely used due to their statistical robustness and interpretability